weidai07/AnimalShelterApi.Solution/README.md

 This program is designed to allow users to search for cats and dogs at local animal shelters as well as the quantity of each animal at the shelter.
 The user can search specifically for either cats or dogs.

+This project uses Swagger.
+In order to access the homepage, please click on the local host website once the project starts running.

+To find cats, please use the following words for your search: Bengal, Ragdoll, Birman, Persian, and Sphynx.

+To find dogs, please use the following words for your search: Corgi, Lab, Retriever, Husky, and Chihuahua.

 ## Known Bugs

 * _None at this time_